kweithers/kweithers/README.md

 # about me

-likes: premier league, twitch chat/emotes, ssbm, chess
+likes: premier league, twitch chat/emotes, ssbm, chess, historical fiction, fantasy books (stormlight archive, asoiaf)

 # recent projects

 ## KEKW.pro
 My most recent pet project is kekw.pro: a web app that lets you see what bttv/7tv emotes are being used in many twitch chats all on one nice page.
 Users can authenticate via twitch oauth so they get a page customized with their followed users.
+I used the [svelte](https://svelte.dev) framework for the first time and really like it.

 [Check it out here](https://kekw-pro.vercel.app)